wisdom2608/php-containerization/READNE.md

 *environment variables:* This is for dev purpose.
-Do not provide your secrete codes anywhere in the form of a plaintext in the prod environment.
+Do not provide your secrete variables anywhere as plaintext in the any environment.